oMLX + Paperclip Demo π Running a Real Local Multi-Agent AI Workflow MacOS

 01

 Start with this video's job: This video demonstrates wiring oMLX (a Mac/Apple-silicon-optimized local model runner) into OpenCode so a Paperclip agent can run on free, private local models instead of paid Claude.
-Treat "Use Case" as the outcome you are trying to make visible, not a topic label.
+Treat "Task" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:24, where the video says: βdefinitely want to keep an eye on and that is OMLX.
 Now MLX has been around for a while.
 This is essentially taking the models that open source models and running that specifically for Apple silicon.
 So I...β

 02